-The Premier's Reading Challenge is an annual statewide event for students from Prep to Year 7 in state, Catholic and independent schools as well as home-educated students.
-Individual students, whole schools or individual classes can enter the Premier's Reading Challenge.
+The Premier's Reading Challenge is an annual statewide event for children and students up to Year 9 for early childhood centres; state, Catholic and independent schools and home-educated students.

 |Year level||Number of books|

 Students are encouraged to select a range of fiction and non-fiction books suited to their reading ability.
-While there is no compulsory reading list for the challenge, a booklist is developed to help students, teachers, parents and guardians select appropriate reading material.
+While there is no compulsory reading list for the challenge, booklists are available to help students, teachers, parents and guardians select appropriate reading material.

 Approved kindergarten and long day care centres can participate in an abridged version of the challenge by tallying the total number of book experiences or literary activities over a one week period.